wwarthen/CPU280/Floppy/ZPM3-Files/u0/readme.txt

 This is a basic ZPM 3 system disk.
-It is similar to a CP/M 3 System Disk, but the system files have been replaced with ZPM and ZCCP.
+It is similar to a CP/M 3 System Disk, but the system files have been replaced with ZPM and ZCCP variants.
 A few key Z3 utilities have been included.
 All of the DRI CP/M 3 files are still included as well.

 Notes: